bond-anton/BDProjects/README.md

-# ScientificProjects
+# BDProjects

-**ScientificProjects** is a python package management of scientific research projects.
+**BDProjects** is a python package management of scientific research projects.
 It uses SQL database of any type supported by *sqlalchemy*.

 ## Installation

-To install ScientificProjects run
+To install BDProjects run
 ```shell
 python setup.py install
 ```